Gamma-glutamyl transpeptidase (GGT) blood testGamma-GT; GGTP; GGT

-Gamma-glutamyl transpeptidase (GGT) is a test to measure the amount of the enzyme GGT in the blood.
+The gamma-glutamyl transpeptidase (GGT) blood test measures the level of the enzyme GGT in the blood.

 How the Test is Performed

 A blood sample is needed.